-Connecting with students in an online class has a huge impact on creating an inclusive learning environment.
+Connecting with students in an online class greatly impacts the ability to create an inclusive learning environment.

-Here are 6 ways you can improve your connection with students in your online course:
+6 ways to improve your connection with students in online courses:

 Using inclusive language

-Consider how you use inclusive language in all communications of the online course.
-Whether it’s during a live discussion, making test questions, and even syllabus language – be inclusive at all times.
+Consider how you use inclusive language in all communications in online courses.
+Whether it’s during a live discussion, making test questions, syllabus language, and even emails—be inclusive at all times.

 Applying emotional intelligence